Minca-Colombia

 A popular hostel set in beautiful surroundings while still being close to town.
 Offering private rooms and dorms, breakfast is included and drinking water, tea and coffee are available around the clock.
 The communal chill-out areas are great and booze is cheap too.
 Less than $3USD for a glass of wine?
 Count us in!

-Set in a quiet waterside location, Finca Hostal Bolivar is a small and quaint accommodation option for budget backpackers.
-The place has one dorm and two private rooms, allowing you the opportunity to really get to know the other guests.
+Set in a Colombian finca, Finca Hostal Bolivar is a small and quaint accommodation option for budget backpackers.
+The place has just a few rooms, allowing you the opportunity to really get to know the other guests.
 There is a well-equipped communal kitchen which makes whipping up your own meals a breeze.

 OUT OF TOWN: Hostal Sierra Minca